MSc Programming for Games and VFX

 To apply, complete an online application form which includes a link to submit your portfolio.
 Our Admissions Team will get in touch to take you through the next steps.

-As part of the application process, you will need to agree to our terms and conditions for your place on the course to be secured.
+If we make you an offer for a place on one of our programmes, you will need to agree to our terms and conditions for your place on the course to be secured.

 Fees